6 Symptoms Of A Gas Leak

 Higher gas bills are a significant giveaway that something is not right with the gas lines.

 But why didn’t you hear, smell, or notice any fault with the gas lines?
 This is because some leaks are incredibly tiny, and the slow leakage goes undetected.
 It finally shows up in the gas bill, so call a gas servicing company once you have confirmed the leak.

-In some cases, cold climates, house guests, and extra appliances add to the cost, but even then, you won’t receive an extravagantly high bill barring a leak.
+In some cases, cold climates, house guests, and extra appliances add to the cost, but you won’t receive an extravagantly high bill barring a leak.

 A simple yet effective technique to detect gas leaks or issues with the supply line is checking the pilot light.
 When the pilot lights keep going out, or the flame isn’t as bright as it used to be, it’s best not to take any chances and call a gas plumber.

-Call a plumber, and if you’re lucky, cleaning the burners or servicing various appliances will resolve the issue.
+If you notice a red or yellow flame - call a plumber, your local fire department or your gas company, and if you’re lucky, cleaning the burners or servicing various gas-burning appliances will resolve the issue.